scindex/scindex/scindex.md

   - *Description*: Algorithms that add redundant data to messages, allowing the receiver to detect and, in some cases, correct errors that occurred during transmission or storage.
   - *Examples*: Reed-Solomon, Hamming codes

+- **D0499**: Provisional Data Structure & Integrity Item
+  - *Description*: A temporary holding category for Data Structure & Integrity items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: D05 - Data Transport & Protocols
 _Encompasses methods for moving data between systems.
 Covers real-time messaging, high-performance serialization formats, and publish/subscribe communication models._